Small image of a man handing a book to a women across a counter.

 Alternate Name(s): Hopkins (maiden name); Stirling (first married name); Lloyd (second married name)

 Biography: Jessie Sale Lloyd was born in 1846 in Devon, the daughter of Major-general William Friend Hopkins.
 In 1861, she married William Stirling of the Royal Marine Light Infantry and the couple had a daughter.
 After his early death, she married Major Henry Oliver Lloyd, Welsh Fusiliers, in 1870.
 In her thirties, she turned to literature beginning with The Hazelhurst Mystery (1877), a sensation novel.
-She was living in 1891.
+She subsequently married twice more: in 1892 to James Frederick Hall and in 1908 to Patrick Stewart Hamilton D'Aubigne.
+The latter marriage ended in divorce in 1914 due to her husband's adulteries.
+She died on 8 August 1918 in Brighton.
+Notably, she left her pets and a stipend for their care to a friend after her death.

 Fiction Titles: